-If someone is caring for your loved one at home – maybe a professional caregiver, a friend, a spouse or even one of your siblings – it’s important to take into account the risks and challenges that caregiving can present.
-It can often be hard to notice when a loved one has escalating care needs, especially when they live with a caregiver, and when it’s time for assisted living.
+If someone is caring for your loved one at home – maybe a professional caregiver, a friend, a spouse, or even one of your siblings – it’s important to take into account the risks and challenges that caregiving can present.
+It can often be hard to notice whether a loved one has increasing care needs and whether it’s time for assisted living.

 The conversation to help an aging loved one move out of their current home and into a senior living community is complex, both emotionally and practically.

 Regular conversations concerning your loved one’s future can help mitigate the shock of a rapid transition.
 It often takes elderly parents a while to get used to the idea of moving to senior living.